zrthstr/simple_drop/README.md

 ## Configure
 ### awscli
-Add the following to you `.aws/credential`
+add the following to your `.aws/credential`
 ```
 [sd]
 aws_access_key_id = KEYKEYKEYKEY